open-mmlab/mmdeploy/docs/en/build.md

 ## Build MMDeploy

-We provide both physical and virtual machine building methods.
+We provide building methods for both physical and virtual machines.
 For virtual machine building methods, please refer to [how to use docker](tutorials/how_to_use_docker.md).
 For physical machine, please follow the steps below.

 ### Preparation